Hochschild Mining (LON:HOC) Shares Down 15.5% – Time to Sell?

-Several brokerages have recently commented on HOC.
-Berenberg Bank restated a “hold” rating and set a GBX 200 ($2.46) target price on shares of Hochschild Mining in a report on Wednesday, October 16th.
-JPMorgan Chase & Co. increased their price objective on shares of Hochschild Mining from GBX 310 ($3.82) to GBX 320 ($3.94) and gave the stock an “overweight” rating in a report on Friday, December 6th.
-Finally, Canaccord Genuity Group raised their price objective on shares of Hochschild Mining from GBX 220 ($2.71) to GBX 310 ($3.82) and gave the company a “buy” rating in a research report on Thursday, October 24th.
+A number of analysts recently commented on HOC shares.
+Berenberg Bank reiterated a “hold” rating and issued a GBX 200 ($2.50) target price on shares of Hochschild Mining in a report on Wednesday, October 16th.
+Canaccord Genuity Group upped their price target on Hochschild Mining from GBX 220 ($2.75) to GBX 310 ($3.87) and gave the company a “buy” rating in a report on Thursday, October 24th.
+Canaccord Genuity Group reduced their price objective on Hochschild Mining from GBX 310 ($3.87) to GBX 285 ($3.56) and set a “buy” rating for the company in a research note on Thursday.
+Finally, JPMorgan Chase & Co. reaffirmed an “overweight” rating and set a GBX 300 ($3.75) target price on shares of Hochschild Mining in a research report on Thursday.

 Hochschild Mining Company Profile